Societal and Economic Research Applications

 Co-Chair Carla Mooney (PhD environmental law) is the National Manager of Disaster Mitigation Policy at the Australian Bureau of Meteorology.
 She has extensive experience in applied social research into environmental and weather-related service development.
 Carla is especially interested in bringing the needs of users into the design of products and services to maximise their capacity to inform decision making by emergency managers and the public.
 Her focus currently includes the development of a Future Warning Framework which supports the transition to impact-based services and a multi-agency collaboration investigating heatwave vulnerability in Australia with the potential to extend the methodology to other hazards.
 She has extensive experience in evidence-based policy development in both the academic and public sectors.

-Co-Chair Dr Isadora Jiménez is knowledge area manager at Science for Change, Barcelona.
+Co-Chair Dr Isadora Jiménez is the Project Lead at Lobelia Earth.
 Prior to this, she worked as the Knowledge Transfer team leader at the Barcelona Supercomputing Center (BSC).
 Dr Jiménez has 10 years of experience in science communication and for the last 6 years, she has been involved in the development of weather and climate services with a special focus on visual communication of climate and air quality information.
 She leads a multidisciplinary team of 12 experts with multiple profiles from Social Sciences and Humanities that covers all aspects of knowledge transfer of climate and air quality information.
 The transdisciplinary approach in the team enhances the co-design and implementation of user-tailored services ranging from the creation of online digital tools to capacity building.
 The aim is to facilitate short term decision making regarding air quality and sand and dust storms management (24-48h), as well as climate change adaptation at shorter time scales (from the coming weeks up to years in advance).

 News